Forum for Health Economics & Policy

 Physician Self-Referral of Physical Therapy Services for Patients with Low Back Pain: Implications for Use, Types of Treatments Received and Expenditures

-2Mathematica Policy Research, Washington, District of Columbia, USA
+2Mathematica Policy Research, Washington, District of Columbia, United States of America

-3University of Maryland School of Public Health – Health Services Administration, College Park, MD, USA
+3University of Maryland School of Public Health – Health Services Administration, College Park, MD, United States of America

 - Published Online: